Nigerian army colonel, five other gallant soldiers killed in Boko Haram battle - Premium Times Nigeria

 The remains of the colonel and five others have been sent to the Nigerian Army medical facility in Maiduguri.

-The Boko Haram continues its deadly campaign despite the Nigerian government’s efforts and claims that the war was nearing its last days.
+The Boko Haram sect has continued its deadly campaign despite the Nigerian government’s efforts and claims that the war was nearing its last days.

 Hundreds of soldiers have been killed since Boko Haram began focusing on military bases in July 2018, casualties that included at least six senior officers and commanders.